-American Indians Start the Syruping Tradition
+Starting the Syruping Tradition

-Before metal drill bits were available, they used axes to cut V-shaped slashes into the trees.
+They used axes to cut V-shaped slashes into the trees.
 In the slashes, they inserted birch bark that acted as a ramp, sending the flowing sap into makuks, bowls made of birch bark.

-Turing Sap to Sugar
+Turning Sap to Sugar

 Tribes allowed the collected sap to freeze and thaw several times.
 They threw away the ice that formed, knowing it was only water because the sugar in the sap wouldn't freeze.
 This freezing process meant less cooking time.

 Next, they cooked the sap in makuks over a fire.
 The birch bark wouldn't burn unless the sap got too low.
-It's likely they placed the cooked down syrup into a hollow log with heated rocks that helped bring it to a boil.
+It's likely they placed the cooked-down syrup into a hollow log with heated rocks that helped bring it to a boil.

 Syrup Becomes Popular During and After WWII

 Indigenous groups taught European settlers how to make maple syrup, but it didn't become popular in Minnesota until World War II and after, when sugar rations were put in place, forcing people to find other sugar sources.